NikaRamin/C-exercises/README.md

 # C-exercises
-My C exercises as a beginner
+C exercises for a beginner